JeppW/w4ke.info/_posts/2025-07-01-funky-chunks-2.md

 In the interest of brevity, I will not include an introduction here.
 To understand the context of this article, you will therefore need to read the [original one](https://w4ke.info/2025/06/18/funky-chunks) first.

 ### The curious case of the two-byte terminator
 In *Funky chunks: abusing ambiguous chunk line terminators for request smuggling*, we surveyed a series of HTTP/1.1 chunked-body parsing leniencies.
-One of them, mentioned only briefly, now turns out to be of a different nature than the others – one that enables a new subclass of request smuggling techniques to emerge.
+One of them, mentioned only briefly, now turns out to be of a different nature than the others – one that gives rise to an entirely new subclass of request smuggling techniques.
 We will now engage more deeply with this particular leniency.

 The leniency in question is the following: *accepting any two bytes as the line terminator of a chunk body*.
 A parser affected by such a leniency would interpret the highlighted `XX` sequence as a line terminator in the example chunked body below.